zannallan/call-to-action-banner/README.md

 ## Overview

 - *Fork this repository.*
-- Use a combination of `position` and `float` to create the call to action banner.
+- Use a combination of `position` and Flexbox to create the call to action banner.
 - The button is `.btn-big` from the button assignment.
 - Text can be found inside the `content.txt` file.
 - *Run it through Markbot and make sure it passes all the checks.*